 USER TIMEOUT

 USER TIMEOUT

-For any state if the user timeout expires, flush all queues, signal the user "error: connection aborted due to user timeout" in general and for any outstanding calls, delete the TCB, and return.
+For any state if the user timeout expires, flush all queues, signal the user "error: connection aborted due to user timeout" in general and for any outstanding calls, delete the TCB, enter the CLOSED state and return.

 RETRANSMISSION TIMEOUT

 For any state if the retransmission timeout expires on a segment in the retransmission queue, send the segment at the front of the retransmission queue again, reinitialize the retransmission timer, and return.

+TIME-WAIT TIMEOUT

+If the time-wait timeout expires on a connection delete the TCB, enter the CLOSED state and return.

-[Page 73]
+[Page 77]

 GLOSSARY

 1822

 BBN Report 1822, "The Specification of the Interconnection of a Host and an IMP".
 The specification of interface between a host and the ARPANET.

 ACK

 A control bit (acknowledge) occupying no sequence space, which indicates that the acknowledgment field of this segment specifies the next sequence number the sender of this segment is expecting to receive, hence acknowledging receipt of all previous sequence numbers.

 ARPANET message

 The unit of transmission between a host and an IMP in the ARPANET.
 The maximum size is about 1012 octets (8096 bits).

 ARPANET packet

 A unit of transmission used internally in the ARPANET between IMPs.
 The maximum size is about 126 octets (1008 bits).

-buffer size

-An option (buffer size) used to state the receive data buffer size of the sender of this option.
-May only be sent in a segment that also carries a SYN.

 connection

 A logical communication path identified by a pair of sockets.

 datagram

 A message sent in a packet switched computer communications network.

 Destination Address

 The destination address, usually the network and host identifiers.

-EOL

-A control bit (End of Letter) occupying no sequence space, indicating that this segment ends a logical letter with the last data octet in the segment.
-If this end of letter causes a less than full buffer to be released to the user and the connection buffer size is not one octet then the end-of-letter/buffer-size adjustment to the receive sequence number must be made.

-Transmission Control Protocol Glossary

 FIN

 A control bit (finis) occupying one sequence number, which indicates that the sender will send no more data or control occupying sequence space.

 fragment

 A portion of a logical unit of data, in particular an internet fragment is a portion of an internet datagram.

 FTP

 A file transfer protocol.

 header

 Control information at the beginning of a message, segment, fragment, packet or block of data.

 host

 A computer.
 In particular a source or destination of messages from the point of view of the communication network.

 Identification

 An Internet Protocol field.
 This identifying value assigned by the sender aids in assembling the fragments of a datagram.

 IMP

-The Interface Message Processor, the packet switch of the ARPANET.
+The Interface Message Processor, the packet switch of the $\mbox{\sc ARPANET.}$

 internet address

 A source or destination address specific to the host level.

 internet datagram

 The unit of data exchanged between an internet module and the higher level protocol together with the internet header.

 internet fragment

 A portion of the data of an internet datagram with an internet header.

 ΙP

 Internet Protocol.

 IRS

 The Initial Receive Sequence number.
 The first sequence number used by the sender on a connection.

-[Page 76]

 ISN

 The Initial Sequence Number.
 The first sequence number used on a connection, (either ISS or IRS).
 Selected on a clock based procedure.

 ISS

 The Initial Send Sequence number.
 The first sequence number used by the sender on a connection.

 leader

 Control information at the beginning of a message or block of data.
 In particular, in the ARPANET, the control information on an ARPANET message at the host-IMP interface.

+[Page 80]

 left sequence

 This is the next sequence number to be acknowledged by the data receiving TCP (or the lowest currently unacknowledged sequence number) and is sometimes referred to as the left edge of the send window.

-letter

-A logical unit of data, in particular the logical unit of data transmitted between processes via TCP.

 local packet

 The unit of transmission within a local network.

 module

 An implementation, usually in software, of a protocol or other procedure.

 MSL

 Maximum Segment Lifetime, the time a TCP segment can exist in the internetwork system.
 Arbitrarily defined to be 2 minutes.

 octet

 An eight bit byte.